 Onion, garlic, mushrooms and fresh thyme come together to make this creamy mushroom stroganoff the perfect weekend dinner.
 Made extra special with white wine and fresh sweet corn, you won’t need any cream to make this cozy meal so decadent!

-Mushrooms are amazing to transform many meals into a more hearty and satisfying dish.
-They are packed with protein and have a nice chewy texture, which can help you feel more satiated.
+Mushrooms are amazing to transform many meals into a more hearty and satisfying dish, especially due to their nice chewy texture.
 They also carry a good load of umami taste that boost the flavor of so many dishes.
 And I’m telling you, this savory and dairy free creamy sauce is the ultimate recipe to make if you need to satisfy a mushroom craving!
 It can be paired with either pasta, rice or mashed potatoes: it will make anything you serve it with so rich and delicious.

 Behind the scenes of making the corn and mushroom stroganoff: